 Tips for Conducting a 90-Day Discussion with Your New Hire

-The 90-day discussion isn’t the first time your employee should be hearing from you about what they’re doing well and where they’re struggling.
-To ensure they succeed, they should be receiving clear and actionable feedback from you on a regular basis.
-What the 90-day discussion lets you do is paint the broader picture of their success in the role overall to date.
-Since a new job comes with a lot of uncertainty, this kind of overarching feedback helps the new hire know where they stand and what they can do to be even more successful.
+The 90-day discussion shouldn’t be the first time they hear from you about what they’re doing well and where they might be struggling.
+They should receive clear and actionable feedback from you on a regular basis.
+The 90-day discussion is a chance for you to paint the broader picture of their success and trajectory in the role to date.
+Since a new job comes with a lot of uncertainty, this kind of overarching feedback helps them know where they stand and what they can do to be even more successful.

 Check out the other articles in our Onboarding Series:

 - Effective New Hire Onboarding: 4 Tips For Busy Managers